activedecay/show/shows/show.md

 # cold
+. bg .1 0 .1 .8
-. bg 1 0 1 .2
+. color 1 0 .5
 . y -.03
-. font .11 serif
+. font .11 left serif italic
-* Any C structure can be stored in a hash
+* Any C struct can be stored in a hash
 * table using uthash.
 Just add a
 * UT_hash_handle to the structure and
 * choose one or more fields in your